wp-stars/juniper-base/README.md

 Run bash start.sh

-Put this .htaccess in the public_html folder
+Put this .htaccess in the public_html folder, you can also configure the document root accordingly if you have access to that.
+This is a matter of preference.

 ```
 <IfModule mod_rewrite.c>
 RewriteEngine on